 Eligibility Criteria: Applicants may be U.S. citizens or permanent residents who will be PhD candidates by the time the actual research begins, and who are currently enrolled in a U-M department or program where they specialize in non-West-European area studies and a modern foreign language.
 They must prove sufficient foreign-language capability to carry out their proposal, which must be for approved dissertation research that cannot be conducted in the U.S.A.
-All eligible applicants must be on Beni's US/ED Fulbright email user group at least two days prior to the deadline.
+All eligible applicants must be on Beni's US/ED Fulbright email user group at least two days prior to the U-M campus deadline.

 Application Submission: All application materials are submitted online through Beni at the International Institute.